English (ENGL)

 ENGL 321W Fiction Writing (W) 4 Units W, GW

-Prerequisite: GE Written Communication (A2) requirement; ENGL 220W for English Educ students only.
+Prerequisite: GE English Composition (1A); ENGL 220W for English Education students only.

 Typically Offered: Fall and spring